GSA/digitalgov.gov/content/news/2020/12/2020-12-04-archivist-memorandum-to-agency-heads-on-presidential-transition.md

   agency and that all agency officials and employees are properly briefed on their records management responsibilities.
-Review the resources posted on their website for additional information about federal records management during transition.
+Review the resources posted on their website for additional information about federal records management during transition."
-summary: **Archivist Memorandum to Agency Heads on Presidential Transition**&mdash;On Monday, November 30, the Archivist of the United States sent a memorandum to agency heads reminding them of the importance of records management during a presidential transition.
+summary: "**Archivist Memorandum to Agency Heads on Presidential Transition**&mdash;On Monday, November 30, the Archivist of the United States sent a memorandum to agency heads reminding them of the importance of records management during a presidential transition.
 In this memo, the Archivist emphasizes that in order to have a successful transition, it is crucial that